As in yesterday the kids had a snow day. We had a reasonable amount of snow finally for this winter, and due to the rain that fell before the snow...

 So after the bending comes tying the rebar together.

-tying the rebar We are using rebar ties to connect them together, now we have seen people using zip ties.
+We are using rebar ties to connect them together, now we have seen people using zip ties.
 While they will hold a great deal, I think using the metal rebar ties will be 100% better as then they will be part of the concrete with the rebar.

 Silver is planning on using a couple of zip ties then we put the arches up and need to temporarily secure them to the rebar stakes while we get the others in place.
 Then will go around and use the metal ties to finish securing them.